-It is generally believed that the idea that left handed people are evil started to manifest itself as Christianity began to spread.
-Some devout followers came to believe that being left handed is a sin.
+It is generally thought that the idea that left handed people are evil started to manifest itself as Christianity began to spread.
+Some devout followers actually came to believe that being left handed is a sin.

 For example, the Gospel of Matthew says that on the Day of Judgment, God would send those on the right to Heaven and condemn those on the left to Hell.

 Then he will say to those on his left, ‘Depart from me, you cursed, into the eternal fire prepared for the devil and his angels.Matthew 25:41

 Another passage from the Bible about left-handedness…